fjolah/Analysis-of-Ephy-data/README.md

 ## 1st and 2nd Year Python Course for Medical Students

-This lesson aims at providing the student with a clean development environment, including Python installation and essential packages.
+This lecture set aims to provide the student with a clean development environment, including Python installation and essential packages.
 We'll also introduce the Python & IPython shells and the **Jupyter notebook**.
 In case you cannot install Python/Anaconda in your computer, you can use [Google Colab](https://colab.research.google.com/notebooks/basic_features_overview.ipynb).